ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 ## Incident Diagnosis

-After an incident is reported to the network incident management client, the client MAY diagnose the incident to determine the root cause.
+After an incident is reported to the network incident management client, the incident management client MAY diagnose the incident to determine the root cause.
 Some diagnosis operations may affect the running network services.
 The client can choose not to perform that diagnosis operation after determining the impact is not trivial.
 The network incident management server can also perform self-diagnosis.
 However, the self-diagnosis